-Fixing the faulty equipment and performing period and proactive maintenance on the remaining equipment resulted in significant energy savings, all leading to a green light for the project.
+Fixing the faulty equipment and performing period and proactive maintenance on the remaining equipment resulted in significant energy savings, leading to a green light for the project.

-In this phase, electricity monitoring was installed in all branches and locations.
+Electricity monitoring was installed in all branches and locations.

-How the food chain benefited
+Learnings: How the food chain benefited

 - Started small